Volunteer & Intern in Ghana | Volunteer Abroad

 VolunteerForever

-1. Childcare
+1. Volunteer for Childcare in Ghana

 Childcare support and development programs in Ghana aim to improve the lives of the country’s most vulnerable children.
 Spend time playing and engaging with children in dire need of love and attention while helping provide for basic needs.

 You also can volunteer with children in Ghana with Projects Abroad.
 Join any time of the year to help children in rural communities.
-You’ll work at a kindergarten or day care center and work with local teachers and caregivers to support children’s educational development.
+You’ll work at a kindergarten or daycare center and work with local teachers and caregivers to support children’s educational development.

-2. Community Development
+2. Volunteer in Community Development

 Often times, what communities need most is the infrastructure to make great things happen.
 Help build schools and community centers, address issues related to education and healthcare, and promote gender equality.